 - Radiating pain (Radiculopathy)

-If, after a while, the pain extends to your arms and legs, it may be due to herniated disks or bone spurs, which is a result of spinal osteoarthritis.
+If, after a while, the pain extends to your arms and legs, it may be due to herniated disks or bone spurs, which are a result of spinal osteoarthritis.
 In this case, your doctor may recommend surgery.

 Doctors may also recommend immediate spine surgery in emergency cases such as accidents or severe conditions resulting from cauda equina syndrome.
-This condition caused by a tumor, infections, or lumbar stenosis often leads to total paralysis, which is why it is considered an emergency.
+This condition caused by a tumor, infection, or lumbar stenosis often leads to total paralysis, which is why it is considered an emergency.